seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 toes look through the over-leather.

 **Lord**
-Heaven cease this idle humour in your honour!
+Heaven cease this idle humor in your honor!
 O, that a mighty man of such descent,
 Of such possessions and so high esteem,
 Should be infused with so foul a spirit!